-Online courses are written specifically for internet-based learning and frequently use multimedia components such as original audio and video files, animated tutorials and interactive activities.
-Using the internet to its fullest, the WVA courses also provide opportunities for online communication between teachers and students and links to national, historic, scientific, and research center digital libraries worldwide.
-A highly qualified instructor works one-on-one with each learner through email, Google Classrooms, and Google Meets, and other web tools to help us communicate with students.
-Your student can log in wherever they are and access the course material.
+Online learning is a collaborative venture and weekly communication with your instructor will increase your learning experience.
+The difference between a successful student and one who fails to finish a class is usually determined by this communication, since your instructor is trying to give you input and clarifying concepts for you in email and google classroom.
+These are critical pieces in our instruction and cannot be skipped.
+At all grade levels, a highly qualified instructor works one-on-one with each learner through email, Google Classroom, Google Meets, and other web tools to communicate with students.
 This constant communication helps the teacher check student progress, answer questions, and evaluate assignments and tests.
 The result of this two way communication between the student and teacher is an engaging, motivated method of learning.
-It is critical though that their school student email account daily.
+It is critical though that they check their school student email account daily.